Nominations: Expert Panel, March – April 2015

-Round III: Expert Panel Selects 2013 Go To Think Tanks November – December 2013
+Round III: Expert Panel Review, November 1 – December 1 2015

 The members of the Expert Panel receive information packets by email in order to facilitate the final selection process.
 Individuals who served on last year’s Expert Panel as well as those who have been nominated this year will be invited to serve on the 2013 Expert Panel.
 Experts from every region and functional area will be represented on the Expert Panel.
 Panelists will submit their rankings and recommendations by Friday, November 15, 2013.

 2015 Global Go To Think Tanks Index Scheduled Release January 30, 2016

 The 2015 Global Go To Think Tank Index is announced at the United Nations in New York and at selected organizations in every region of the world.